How We Calculate Execution Costs

 When you trade perpetual contracts, your total execution cost comes from several sources: trading fees, slippage (the difference between expected and actual price), and spread (the gap between buy and sell prices).

 Different exchanges use different pricing models.
 Some use traditional order books where your order walks through available liquidity.
-Others use oracle-based pricing where you trade against a pool at oracle prices plus a spread.
+Others use a simulated order book where slippage is derived from an oracle price and a dynamic spread parameter.

 We fetch real-time data from each exchange and calculate what your actual cost would be for a given trade size, direction, and asset.